abhishek-raj/Facebook-PHP-SDK-Play/readme.md

-This is page that takes input from a user and updates the status of the page using the page's profile.
+This is page that takes input from a user and updates the status of the page using the page's profile.<br>
-It requires a facebook app.
+It requires a facebook app.<br>
-Captcha is also implemented for the sake for human identification.
+Captcha is also implemented for the sake for human identification.<br>